actavivis125/ELK_Stack_Project/README.md

 (images/ELK_Stack_TopologyDetails.png) [NOTE: the network diagram has differing IP addresses from the ones Azure assigned me by default]

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yml file(s) may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: elk.yml_

 This document contains the following details:
-- Description of the Topology
+Description of the Topology
-- Access Policies
+Access Policies
-- ELK Configuration
+ELK Configuration
-  - Beats in Use
+Beats in Use
-  - Machines Being Monitored
+Machines Being Monitored
-- How to Use the Ansible Build
+How to Use the Ansible Build

 ### Description of the Topology